kubikji2/solidpp/README.md

 ## Main features

 The `cube`, `sphere` and `cylinder` arguments are kept for their solid++ counterparts `cubepp`, `shperepp` and `cylinderpp`, but new unified arguments are presented, namely bounding box size (`size`), alignment (`align`) and orientation (`z`).
+Moreover, `cubepp` and `cylinderp` can be further modified using `modifiers` discussed below.

 ### Bounding box size aka `size` argument

-Bounding box size defines the solids bounding box.
+Bounding box size defines the solid bounding box.
 It is the first positional argument; therefore, its name can be omitted from the code.

 For `cubepp`, this argument replaces `cube` size with all its features: